ccstolley/pyohio2016_talk/README.md

 Materials for my talk at PyOhio 2016.

 Note that the slides in talk.txt are formatted for [sent](http://tools.suckless.org/sent/).
+All examples are Python 3.x only.